paulbouwer/scriptcs-objectdumper/README.md

 ## Object References ##

 You can include or exclude object references.
-The serialiser used (JSON.NET) can add references when the same object is referred to within the object being dumped.
+The serialiser (JSON.NET) used can add references when the same object is referenced multiple times within the object being dumped.

 **IncludeObjectReferences()**